HydraMeshnet/developer-portal/glossary.md

 ### Licensing

-Claim presentations and therefore evidences (using self-signed presentations) can be shared with 3rd parties for a wide variety of purposes, including commercial use.
+Claim presentations and therefore evidence (using self-signed presentations) can be shared with 3rd parties for a wide variety of purposes, including commercial use.

 Based on dozens of user privacy violation scandals, terms of utilizing user data must be clarified and respected.

 For example, registering on a webshop to buy a USB drive, you only want to share your e-mail to receive the receipt or warranty documents, but not for direct marketing or user tracking.

 To avoid arbitrary usage of the data within the claim, presentations define licenses to restrict terms of usage.
-Whenever user data is utilized in any way, the data processor must present a valid license attached to personal data to prove its compliance to regulations.
+Whenever user data is utilized in any way, the data processor must present a valid license attached to personal data to prove its compliance with regulations.

 ## Masked Claim Presentation

 The creator of the claim presentation can choose to present only parts of a claim together with the [Signed Witness Statements](#Signed-Witness-Statement) to a verifier, masking out remaining parts leaving just their content hashes.

-It is mathematically possible to retain sensitive data from the signed claim, while still having an evidence of the original signature on the original data (see [Maskable Claim Properties](#maskable-claim-properties)).
+It is mathematically possible to retain sensitive data from the signed claim, while still having evidence of the original signature on the original data (see [Maskable Claim Properties](#maskable-claim-properties)).

 ```json
 # Example